 Tropical fruits

 Because humans originated in tropical Africa, our original and optimal fruits are sweet tropical fruits like banana, durian, mango, papaya, lychee, etc. Primates are important seed dispersers of tropical fruits and, thus, share a symbiotic coevolutionary history.
-Not only do they nutritionally match our needs, but also they have none to low toxic defense compounds against humans (even the seeds!).
+Not only do they nutritionally match our needs, but they also have none to low toxic defense compounds against humans (even the seeds!).
 Therefore, it is no surprise that most tropical fruits are edible for humans.
-Tropical fruits generally contain more proteins, fats, and other nutrients, that lack in temperate fruits.
-Therefore the bulk of fruits on a frugivore diet needs to be tropical fruits (see above).
+Tropical fruits generally contain more proteins, fats, and other nutrients than temperate fruits.
+Therefore, the bulk of fruits on a frugivore diet need to be tropical fruits (see above).

 Temperate acidic and non-sweet fruits